|DATACAD White Paper|

 You might consider switching to DataCAD if your current CADD program does not provide you with the functionality you need or if you feel that the program's tools are cumbersome to use and not productive.
 DataCAD users who have switched from other CADD programs have done so primarily to address the lack of comprehensive and efficient production drawing tools.

 Some programs that provide comprehensive 3D tools are lacking when it comes to producing documents for construction -- and you don't get paid until the drawings get done!
 DataCAD serves as the production drawing backbone for thousands of architects and building designers.

 Should you add DataCAD to your present CADD solution?

 Consider using DataCAD in conjunction with your current CADD program to broaden your capabilities.
-For example, if creating 3D models for realistic rendering is a prime concern, you might use DataCAD in conjunction with a dedicated rendering program such as form●Z RenderZone.
-DataCAD is ideal for fast modeling and conceptual visualization, whereas RenderZone's focus is on high-end rendering capabilities.
+For example, if creating 3D models for realistic rendering is a prime concern, you might use DataCAD in conjunction with a dedicated rendering program such Artlantis or Thea Render.
+DataCAD is ideal for fast modeling and conceptual visualization, whereas Artlantis' and Thea Render's focus is on high-end rendering capabilities.

-Some programs, like SketchUp, are heavily geared toward 3D modeling.
-As such, they can be used to develop models for presentation early in the design process.
-Many of these customers then use DataCAD for the production drawing phase.
+DataCAD is compatible with SketchUp, which is heavily geared toward 3D modeling.
+As such, SketchUp can be used to develop models for presentation early in the design process then transferred to DataCAD for the production drawing phase.

 DataCAD and AutoCAD provide many similar functions, so why would I use these two programs together?